pebsconsulting/bach/README.md

 [McCarthy 1982](http://www-formal.stanford.edu/jmc/cbcl2/cbcl2.html)), or as a text-based data interchange format.

-Bach is (by design) less powerful than most other data-interchange formats, such as JSON.
-Bach is exactly as powerful as it needs to be, and no more.
-This makes it easy to work with.

 ## At A Glance

 A Bach document is a tuple:

-    document = (label, shorthand-attributes, attributes, contents)
+    document = (label, attributes, contents)

 **label:** a string with domain-specific semantics.
 You might like to think of it as a function name.

-**shorthand-attributes:** a mapping of special shorthand symbol characters to an array of attribute value strings.

-**attributes:** a mapping of attribute name strings to attribute value strings.
+**attributes:** a mapping of attribute name strings to an array of attribute value strings.
+Values appear in the order they are parsed from left to right.

 **contents:** an ordered collection of zero or more string literals and/or (sub)documents recursively.

+A special "shorthand" syntax can expand attributes like `.classOne` into `class="classOne"`.
+The shorthand syntax is fully configurable at parse-time.

 Bach documents are parseable in linear time to the length of the input and one byte of lookahead i.e. with an LL(1) parser.